 Intended Parent(s) may be listed as Father-Mother, Parent-Parent, or Father or Mother.

-The surrogate and her husband are reported as the parents on the birth certificate.
-If the Intended Parent(s) are the genetic parents, then their names will replace the names of the carrier and her spouse once the post-birth order goes through.
-If they are not, then the names of the Intended Parent(s) cannot be placed on the birth certificate until a post-birth adoption is finalized.
+The surrogate and her husband are reported as the parents on the initial birth certificate.
+If a pre-birth order has been obtained, the Intended Parent’s names will replace the names of the carrier and her spouse shortly after the birth.
+The original birth certificate with the gestational carrier and her spouse listed will in no way affect the case, since the Intended Parents for all purposes will be legal guardians of the child by law as stated in the pre-birth order.
+If pre-birth order is not obtained, then the names of the Intended Parent(s) cannot be placed on the birth certificate until a post-birth adoption is finalized.

 Rights of Egg or Sperm Donor(s)